 The popularity of plaid for boys' dreeses is perhaps because of the connection with Scotland and the kilt.
 Queen Victoria and Scottish writers helped to popularize all things Scottish in the 19th century. helped to As the kilt was a skirted outfit for men, it was a logical material for a boy's dress.
 These dresses were worn in the late 19th Century when plaid had gone out of style for girls.
 This was the same time when special dress styles for boys appeared.

-I am just beginning to piece the chronolgy of plaid dresses together.
-I believe that plaid became popular for childrens dresses in the 1840s, especially after Queen Victoria began dressing the princes in plaid.
+We are just beginning to piece the chronolgy of plaid dresses together.
+As far as we know, it was not a pattern commonly worn in the 18th century.
+This appears to have changes with the popularity of Scotland as the result of the Scottish revival begun by authors like Robert Burns (1759-96) in Scotland.
+We believe that plaid became popular for childrens dresses in the 1840s, especially after Queen Victoria began dressing the princes in plaid.
+The young Quen was enamored with Scotland, primarily because od reading Scottish aithors.
+She played a huge role un making plaid popular.
 Both boys and girls wore plaid dresses.
 We see many boys at mid-century with plaid dresses, although many of ther portraits are not dated.
 A good example is a New York City child that we believe is a boy, probably in the 1840s.
 We note an unidentified American boy wearing a plaid dress, probanly in the 1850s.
 The fashion for girls plaid dresses passed out of fashion by the 1870s, but boys continued wearing them even in the 1890s.
 We note an unidentified American boy in the 1880s.
 Another good example is Maurice Terrillon, a French boy in 1894.

 I do not yet have enough information on plaid dress styles to properly detail them.
 Generally speaking dresses for boys were plain.
 This depended largely on the mother. e have seen some very fancy dresses.
 The information I do have includes: